IS claims execution of 11 Christians in Nigeria

 Last week the group released a video showing 11 alleged hostages.
 One of the detainees in the video who identified himself as a school teacher said all the 11 hostages were Christians and appealed to the Nigerian government to secure their release.

-ISWAP pledged allegiance to Baghdadi in 2016 and split from insurgent group Boko Haram.
-It stepped up attacks on military outposts and troops in mid-2018, but has increasingly begun targeting civilians.
+Nigeria's President Muhammadu Buhari said Friday he was "saddened and shocked by the death of innocent hostages in the hands of remorseless, godless, callous gangs of mass murderers".
+"We should, under no circumstance, let the terrorists divide us by turning Christians against Muslims because these barbaric killers don't represent Islam," he said in a statement.

-The decade-long jihadist insurgency in northeast Nigeria has killed 36,000 people and displaced around two million, according to the United Nations.
-The violence had spread to neighbouring Niger, Chad and Cameroon, prompting a regional military coalition to fight the militants.
-(AFP) AMS
+Buhari pledged to "continue to intensify our efforts towards strengthening international cooperation and collaboration to break the backbone of these evil-doers".
+The decade-long jihadist insurgency in northeast Nigeria has killed over 36,000 people and displaced around two million, according to the United Nations.

+The violence has spread to neighboring Niger, Chad and Cameroon, prompting a regional military coalition to fight the militants.
+ISWAP pledged allegiance to Baghdadi in 2016 and split from the main insurgent group Boko Haram.

+It stepped up attacks on military outposts and troops in mid-2018 but has increasingly begun targeting civilians.
+The Nigerian government has repeatedly said that the insurgency is defeated but the jihadists maintain the ability to strike across swathes of territory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)